brianbabcockapps/codedMessage/README.md

 # codedMessage
 Coding test

 I am someone that when I see a problem I have to solve it.
-Recently I was looking at a company called Fog Creek and they had this code test.
-I didn't apply for the job because I don't want to move to New York, but I had to do the challenge.
-I place the code here to show other protential employers what my codeing looks like.
+Recently I was looking at the job page of a software company
+and they had this code test.
+I didn't apply for the job because I do not want to move to New York (other cities are ok), but this challenge looked like fun and I had to do it.
+I place the code here to show other protential employers what my code looks like.

 Application Problem